-- O. Non-Stormwater Discharges Identify all allowable non-stormwater discharges in Part 2.2 that will or may occur.
-You must document in your SWP3 all non-stormwater discharges from the site. - P. Staff Training Requirements
+O. Non-Stormwater Discharges

+Identify all allowable non-stormwater discharges in Part 2.2 that will or may occur.
+You must document in your SWP3 all non-stormwater discharges from the site.

+P. Staff Training Requirements

-You must describe a stormwater employee training program and identify periodic dates (e.g., every six months) for such training.
+You must describe a stormwater employee training program and identify periodic dates (e.g., every six months17) for such training.

 - 1. Prior to the commencement of earth-disturbing activities or pollutant-generating activities, whichever occurs first, the permittee must ensure that the following personnel understand the requirements of this permit and their specific responsibilities with respect to those requirements: - a.
 Personnel who are responsible for the design, installation, maintenance, and/or repair of stormwater controls, including pollution prevention measures. - b.
 Personnel responsible for the application and storage of chemicals (if applicable). - c.
 Personnel responsible for inspections as required in Part 5.4.
-Such personnel must be a "qualified person," including meeting the training requirements for inspections, as defined in Part 1.FF." - d.
+Such personnel must be a "qualified person" as defined in Part 1.FF. - d.
 Personnel who are responsible for taking corrective actions as required in Part 5.5. - e.
 Personnel who are responsible for operating and/or maintaining construction support activities (e.g., concrete or asphalt batch plants), if applicable. - 2.
 At a minimum, personnel must be trained to understand the following if related to the scope of their job duties (e.g., only personnel responsible for conducting inspections need to understand how to conduct inspections): - a.
 The location of all stormwater controls on the site required by this permit, and how they are to be maintained; - b.
 The proper procedures to follow with respect to the permit's pollution prevention requirements; and - c.
-When and how to conduct inspections, record applicable findings, and take corrective actions. - Q. NCOs for Individual Lots in Residential Subdivisions
+When and how to conduct inspections, record applicable findings, and take corrective actions.